msaintfelix/TensorFlow_MusicGenre_Classifier/README.md

 # TensorFlow_MusicGenre_Classifier
 Classifying wav files using their MFCC.
-Following Valerio Velardo tutorials on this topic.

 # Objective